-The gross carrying value of financial assets modified during the year amounted to US\$ nil with a corresponding ECL of nil (2019: gross carrying amount of US\$ nil with a corresponding ECL of nil).
+The gross carrying value of financial assets modified during the year amounted to US\$ nil with a corresponding ECL of US\$ nil (2020: gross carrying amount of US\$ nil with a corresponding ECL of US\$ nil).

 Due to the current COVID-19 scenario, central banks of various jurisdictions, where the Group operates, either required or recommended the Group to voluntarily provide payment deferrals or other forms of customer support.
 Accordingly, the Group provided obligors seeking forbearance in the form of a deferral of repayments or interest as a result of the impact of COVID-19 in line with local regulatory guidelines in each jurisdiction.
 The staging and ECL estimation for such customers and any associated reporting are also done in line with regulatory guidance.
-The CBB also issued several circulars with respect to COVID-19 outbreak to banks in the Kingdom of Bahrain with respect to deferral of repayments of principal and interest due for affected sectors, pursuant to which the Group has assessed the deferral requests received on a case by case basis in compliance with the CBB circulars.
-As the Group has not granted any interest waiver requests, no modification loss has been recognised during the year ended 31 December 2020.
+The CBB also issued several circulars with respect to COVID-19 outbreak to banks in the Kingdom of Bahrain with respect to deferral of repayments of principal and interest due for affected sectors, pursuant to which the Group has assessed the deferral requests received on a case-by-case basis in compliance with the CBB circulars.
+As the Group has not granted any interest waiver requests, no modification loss has been recognised during the years ended 31 December 2021 and 2020.
 Further, forbearances granted were approved by appropriate governance and local regulatory guidelines were applied for staging and ECL purposes.

-The Group provided forbearances to its customers with a corresponding outstanding of US\$ 894 million as on 31 December 2020.
+The Group provided forbearances to its customers with a corresponding outstanding of US\$ 396 million as on 31 December 2021 (2020: US\$ 894 million).